ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 # Stage 3

 Without further delay, the multi image in both Yoko, and Tate...
 Please note this is the JVS version.
-There are other variants. https://archive.org/details/x-3-multi-jvs-tate-no-roms.-7z<br>
+There are other variants.<br>
+https://archive.org/details/x-3-multi-jvs-tate-no-roms.-7z<br>
 (Yoko will be up soon)